tyrtyrych/BeginningJavaScript/05-loops/readme.md

 ### Transforming Strings with Loops

-Since we've seen that we can easily find the length of a string with the `length` property and we can access individul characters with the `charAt` method, we can pretty easily use a `for` loop to iterate over all the characters in a string.
+Since we've seen that we can easily find the length of a string with the `length` property and we can access individual characters with the `charAt` method, we can pretty easily use a `for` loop to iterate over all the characters in a string.